tykangler/Atlas/design.md

 Must use Python for language parsing.
 Everything else will be in C#.
 To run interop between python and C#, use named pipes (FIFO) with a Python server and C sharp client.
 Or could do the other way around, doesn't matter.
 Named pipes support bi-directional communication.
 Let's do C sharp server because it will be accepting data, for semantics.

+## Other Notes
+Coreference resolver has to be the last step because resolving html should be the first step.
+Coreference resolver will return list of clusters with antecedent.